PoC-dev/as400-sfltemplates/readme.txt

 - V_LODPAGDF, V_LODPAGPG, V_POSLF, and V_LODPAGHP are template files for a
   Load-Paged project with a position-to field.
 - V_DTLDHP is a shared help panelgroup for the details screen.
+- V_SFLDLTHP is a shared help panelgroup for the delete confirmation screen.

 Additionally, there are:
 - V_SFLMAXID for fast creation of primary key values.